hues-platform/energy-hub-model-generator-aimms/NOTES.md

 Technology and case study input files:
 X Change output type row to two rows, output type 1 and output type 2 X Change heat to power ratio row to ratio of output type 2 to 1.
 Note that input capacity and efficiency are wrt output type 1.
-You might need to add a row for type of storage, with the options thermal or electrical (additional types could be added later, e.g. hydrogen).
+X You might need to add a row for type of storage, with the options thermal or electrical (additional types could be added later, e.g. hydrogen).
 This may be necessary, but I'm not sure actually.

 SetExperimentParameters.m
 X It should only be possible to set one way of initializing storages, not different ones for different energy carriers.
 Change the variables accordingly.